gimler/guzzle-docs/en/guide/service/creating_dynamic_commands.rst

-static           A value that cannot be changed.                                    ``static="this cannot be changed"`` prepend          Text to prepend to the value if the value is set.                  ``prepend="this_is_added_before."`` append           Text to append to the value if the value is set.                   ``append=".this_is_added_after"`` filter           CSV list of functions or static functions that modifies a string   ``@guzzle key filter="strtoupper,strrev"``
+static           A value that cannot be changed.                                    ``static="this cannot be changed"`` prepend          Text to prepend to the value if the value is set.                  ``prepend="this_is_added_before."`` append           Text to append to the value if the value is set.                   ``append=".this_is_added_after"`` filters          CSV list of functions or static functions that modifies a string   ``@guzzle key filters="strtoupper,strrev"``
 ===============  =================================================================  ===========================================

 The **location** attribute can be one of the following values: